How to measure employee engagement the right way: A complete guide for HRs

 If you ask us “whether employee happiness and satisfaction alone is the key to employee engagement?” our answer would be a clear - NO!

-In reality, the actual definition of employee engagement is when an employee is emotionally invested in the success of his/her team and company such that he/she goes that extra mile to get things done for the company while having utmost satisfaction with their own needs and personal goals.
+In reality, the actual definition of employee engagement is when an employee is emotionally invested in the organization's success of his/her team and company such that he/she goes that extra mile to get things done for the entire company while having the utmost job satisfaction with their own needs and personal goals.

-And, today, with the world slowly adapting to the post-pandemic work culture, employee happiness and adapting the art to measure employee engagement has become a more vital aspect of the success of any business.
+And today, with the world slowly adapting to the post-pandemic work culture, employee happiness and adapting the art to measure employee engagement has become a more vital aspect of any business success.

 Almost every HR leader would agree to the fact that engaged employees are productive and profitable for the company they work for.